gautschr/3D-modelling/README.md

 2. IIIF manifesto: my_manifest.json
 3. Paradata: paradata documentation in pdf format

-Create a GitHub repository 'my_repository' where you want to store your 3D models, the iiif-manifests, and the paradata information.
+Create a GitHub repository `my_repository` where you want to store your 3D models, the iiif-manifests, and the paradata information.

 # Displaying and discovering your 3D model